Patient satisfaction and health outcomes

 What to do?

-The reason for the study's results is that most patients prefer that their doctors do more rather than less, even when doing less actually benefits them.
-Patients may misguidedly feel that they are being well-cared for when they are getting plenty of diagnostic tests.
+The reason for the study's results is that most patients prefer that their doctors do more rather than less, even when doing less actually benefits the patient.
+(2) Patients may misguidedly feel that they are being well-cared for when they are getting plenty of diagnostic tests.
 For example, getting too many mammograms may make many women feel empowered against breast cancer, but have actually been shown to cause it.
 The dangers of excessive x-rays or radioactive traces go without saying.
 The more a patient is over-tested, the more false diagnoses are likely to occur.

 The same is true for pharmaceutical drugs, which many doctors hand out whenever their patients report even the slightest pains or discomforts.
 Most patients report higher satisfaction from doctors who simply dispense them pills, as opposed to doctors that tell them to get more exercise, take time to relax or slow down, and eat better.

 "Make time for your health, and you will gain many additional youthful years.
 If you have no time to spare, your ill health will take that time anyway."
-This is the opening sentence in the first chapter of my ebook, Grow Youthful.
+This is the opening sentence in the first chapter of my ebook Grow Youthful.

 You are in an empowered position if you have done your own research into your ailment, and have an idea of its real causes and the range of remedies and treatments that are available.
 Prevention and healing are much more likely if you are willing to take full responsibility and do whatever needs to be done, rather than putting that responsibility on your doctor, who may only have had limited time to talk with you, and who may have limited options (apart from pharmaceuticals) in the surgery.